seantis/AIS2.py/docs/index.rst

 library as cassettes.
 This means that you can run all the tests on your machine without real credentials to AIS.
 The sensible part of the request (i.e. the login and password) is hidden automatically from the cassette file.
-This also allows the tests to run on Travis CI.
+This also allows the tests to run on GitHub Actions.

 To run the tests locally, enter the directory you cloned and::